iartarisi/wormmo/README.md

 ## How it works

 Communication between the client and the server is done via WebSocket.
 WebSocket connections talk to the backend server via RabbitMQ + google protocol buffers.
 The backend servers does all the computation, the browser just paints the world and sends key events.
-The web frontend is a mix of javascript and clojurescript (compiled to javascript).
+The web frontend is a mix of javascript and clojurescript (itself compiled to javascript).

 ## What it looks like